rturrado/word_converter/README.md

 It basically contains a `run` function that:
 - Keeps reading sentences from an `input_reader` until the end of the file is reached.
 - Texts that do not form a sentence (i.e. that do not end in a period) are not converted.
 All the texts are written out though.
-- For every input sentence that needs to be processed, tokens are retrieved via a `tokenizer`, sent to the `converter` for parsing, and the result of this conversion  appended to an output sentence.
+- For every input sentence that needs to be processed, tokens are retrieved via a `tokenizer`, sent to the `converter` for parsing,
+- and the result of this conversion  appended to an output sentence.
 - Once an input sentence has been processed, the output sentence is sent out to the different writers.

+##### Tokenizer

+A `tokenizer` is constructed passing a text to be processed, and then called through `get_next_token`.<br/>
+This method is implemented as a coroutine.
+It repeatedly regex-searches for a word, and yields the suffix of the search, in case it is not empty, and the matched text.<br/>
+When no more matches are found, it yields the remaining text and returns.

 ##### Converter